KrishnaVamsi72/SSW-555-Echo/README.md

 Running the Application
-To start the application, run:
+To initiate the application, run:

 npm start